 The Mechanical Design Engineering Honours degree course equips students with knowledge, understanding and skills for mechanical engineering and design with greener concepts, technologies and methodologies for the benefit of society.
 This degree programme seeks to meet the industrial challenges and greener demands by producing innovative engineers with the capabilities and aptitude for the design of novel engineering products, especially in key industries in Singapore such as aerospace, maritime, robotics and healthcare.

 Mechanical design engineers are essential for the design and development of mechanisms, components and structures which are integral parts of the automotive, marine, aerospace, biomedical, chemical, construction, environmental, and powergeneration industries among others.

-- We have an annual research income of £12m and our facilities include the state-of-the-art James Watt Nanofabrication Centre, a £4.2m Electronics Design Centre, a Centre for Rehabilitation Engineering for spinal injuries, and wind tunnel facilities to test aerofoils, cars and bridges.
+- We have an annual research income of £12m and our facilities include the state-of-the-art James Watt Nanofabrication Centre, one of Europe’s premier research clean rooms, a £4.2m Electronics Design Centre, a Centre for Rehabilitation Engineering for spinal injuries, and wind tunnel facilities to test aerofoils, cars and bridges.

 - Our research environment is enriched through extensive collaboration with other leading universities and research institutes worldwide on a range of projects that address the technological needs of society.

 - The education we provide is informed and supported by our links with industry and industrially relevant research.
 In Singapore, the UoG-SIT programmes seek to provide students with various dimensions of exposure to local industry in order to enhance their employability upon graduation, including the engagement of industry partners in UGS Industry Day and the Industrial Liaison Committee, as well as industry talks, visits and networking events.

 - All our established MEng and BEng degrees are accredited by their respective professional bodies.